-- Government Property Administrator, Mr Tommy Yuen Man-chung; and - Deputy Secretary for Transport and Housing (Transport) 4, Mr Wallace Lau Ka-ki.
+- Government Property Administrator, Mr Tommy Yuen Man-chung (up to 27 January 2019) and Mr Vincent Liu Ming-kwong (from 28 January 2019); and - Deputy Secretary for Transport and Housing (Transport) 4, Mr Wallace Lau Ka-ki.

 Brief biographical details of Board Members are set out on pages 2 and 3.